vislies/2021/gallery/index.md

 ![](quilt-zero-adjusted-thumbnail.jpg)
 </a>

 We can partially correct the problem by adjusting the quilt to align the zero value.
 Now the "quilt" is no longer in a rectangular field.
-It is now clear when an investment grows vs when it shrinks and gives a better indication of the volitility of each.
+It is now clear when an investment grows vs when it shrinks and gives a better indication of the volatility of each.

 But even with this correction, the display is still problematic.
 Even though each value is on the correct side of zero, the position of each cell is not necessarily reflective of the magnitude of the return.
-A stable investiment can be made to look less stable as other investment returns swing above and below it.
+A stable investment can be made to look less stable as other investment returns swing above and below it.

 <div class="image-stop" />